gruenich/GraphBLAS/Tcov/PreJIT/README.txt

     script in the GraphBLAS/Test folder.

     (2) Copy the *dot2* and *user* JIT files from ~/.SuiteSparse/GrB*/c/, and place them in GraphBLAS/PreJIT.
-Leave the *dot4* files; they are not needed.
+Leave the *dot4* files.

     (3) Rebuild GraphBLAS.